hermonochy/QuizMaster/README.md

 ![](images/QM4.png)

+#### Classic V2

+Similar to classic, the time limit of classic V2 is the absolute time, rather than induvidual time limits.
+This game mode is generally the easiest.

 #### Speed Run

 The speed run game mode challenges you to answer all questions correctly in the shortest time possible.
 If you answer a question incorrectly, you must redo the question.
-If all your lives are lost, you must redo the entire quiz.
+If three questions are answered incorrectly, you must redo the entire quiz.
 The game keeps a stopwatch running throughout, and your final time is displayed at the end.

 ### Preferences

-There is a preferences window where you can change the song, volume, and background color:
+There is a preferences window where you can change the song, volume, and background colour:

 ![](images/QM5.png)